laurent22/joplin/readme/dev/BUILD.md

 Normally the **bundler** should start automatically with the application.
 If it doesn't, run `yarn start` from `packages/app-mobile`.

+### Web

+To run the mobile app in a web browser,

+	cd packages/app-mobile
+	yarn serve-web

+Above, `yarn serve-web` starts a development server on port `8088`.
+To create a release build, instead run `yarn web`.
+The built output will be stored in `packages/app-mobile/web/dist`.

+Like the iOS and Android builds, it's necessary to compile TypeScript to JS.
+See "Watching files" below.

 ## Building the clipper

 	cd packages/app-clipper/popup